imilosk/vscode-resharper-cli-formatter/README.md

 ## License

 This extension is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENCE](LICENCE) file for details.

 ## Acknowledgements